 We are a collaborative striving to create ideal conditions for children and their early educators.
 As a funder collaborative, we can support existing efforts while also moving ahead with a comprehensive, systems-change approach that no one funder or stakeholder could bring forward alone.

 Our grant-making strategies are guided by the need to actualize the recommendations in The Institute of Medicine’s report, Transforming the Workforce for Children Birth Through Age 8: A Unifying Foundation, and National Academies of Sciences, Engineering, and Medicine’s report, Transforming the Financing of Early Care and Education.
 The Collaborative does not accept unsolicited proposals.
-Proposals for funding will only be considered if invited to submit by the Collaborative.
+Proposals for funding will only be considered if invited to submit by The Collaborative.

 Funders looking to join the effort should contact us at email@example.com.

-For more information about the Collaborative, please contact email@example.com.
+For more information about The Collaborative, please contact firstname.lastname@example.org.